-Dr. Randy Greenshields considers himself fortunate to call Wallowa County, Oregon his home for the past 19 years.
+Dr. Randy Greenshields considers himself fortunate to call Wallowa County, Oregon his home for the past 20 years.
 He is co-owner of the Double Arrow Veterinary Clinic in Enterprise and enjoys the variety that a small-town, mixed-animal veterinary practice provides.
-Dr. Greenshields and his wife, Jeni, cannot think of a better place to raise their four children: Brooke (18), Damon (16), Brett (13), and Landon (10).
-They have a few acres out of town where they enjoy their dog, 3 cats, 5 horses, chickens, and an occasional orphaned bison.
+Dr. Greenshields and his wife, Jeni, cannot think of a better place to raise their four children: Brooke (19), Damon (17), Brett (14), and Landon (11).
+They have a few acres out of town where they enjoy their 2 dogs, 3 cats, 5 horses, one mule, several chickens, and an occasional orphaned bison.
 Dr. Greenshields also enjoys camping with his family as well as hiking, trail running, and bowhunting in the high mountains of the Eagle Cap Wilderness area.

 Dr. Greenshields is a 1994 graduate of Washington State University’s College of Veterinary Medicine.
 Prior to that, he received his Bachelor of Science degree from the University of Puget Sound in Tacoma, WA where he met his future wife, Jeni, on his first day of school.

-2013 is Dr. Greenshields’ ninth year working the Eagle Cap, being a trail veterinarian since its beginning.
-He also serves on the race’s Board of Directors and is the current Eagle Cap Extreme President.
+2014 is Dr. Greenshields’ tenth year working the Eagle Cap, being a trail veterinarian since its beginning.
+He also serves on the race’s Board of Directors and is the Eagle Cap Extreme’s President.

 Terry became an Oregon resident at age 5 - a California transplant.
 After graduating from Southern Oregon College, a trip to Alaska ended with a Siberian Husky pup joining the family.
 During his 26 years running sled dogs, he ran some sprint races, mid-distance races, distance races and many Dune Mushersí Mail Runs.
 But his biggest feat was finishing the Iditarod in 1990.